KevKibe/Solving-the-cold-start-problem/README.md

 - This approach involves two seperate neural networks referred as **"towers"**.
-  - **User Tower:** This takes user data as input and outputs a vector representation (also known as an embedding) of the user.
+  - **User Tower:** This takes user data as input and outputs a vector representation (also known as an embeddings) of the user.
 This encapsulates the user preferences and behaviour.
   - **Item Tower:** This neural network takes item data as input and outputs a vector representation of the item.
 This representation captures the item’s characteristics.